LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 .. _update-shared-ci:

 =====================================================================
-Update the CI configuration, Spack, Uberenv or RADIUSS Spack Configs
+Update the CI configuration, Spack, Uberenv, or RADIUSS Spack Configs
 =====================================================================

 RADIUSS Shared CI relies on three other components to work properly: `Spack`_,